 Here are a few tips and tricks for visiting Athens:

-- Consider your interests: What do you want to see and do while in Athens?
+• Consider your interests: what do you want to see and do while in Athens?
 If you’re interested in history and culture, you’ll need more time than if you’re looking to relax on the beach

-- Check the weather: Greece is known for its sunny weather, but it can still be quite hot during summer.
+• Check the weather: Greece is known for its sunny weather, but it can still be quite hot during summer.
 If you’re not a fan of heat, you might want to visit during the spring or fall when temperatures are more moderate

-- Pack comfortable shoes: Athens is a city with lots of walking to do, and you’ll want to be able to explore without being in pain
+• Pack comfortable shoes: Athens is a city with lots of walking to do, and you’ll want to be able to explore without being in pain

-- Take advantage of the city’s public transportation system: It’s efficient and affordable, and it will help you get around quickly
+• Take advantage of the city’s public transportation system: it’s efficient and affordable, and it will help you get around quickly

-- Sample the local food: Greek cuisine is delicious, and you’ll find plenty of options in Athens.
+• Sample the local food: Greek cuisine is delicious, and you’ll find plenty of options in Athens

-After reading out guide, have you decided how many days should you spend in Athens?
-It’s hard right?
-Athens is a city full of history, culture, and adventure that deserves to be explored.
-With so much to see and do, it can be hard to decide how many days in Athens are enough for your vacation.
+After reading our guide, have you decided how many days you should spend in Athens?
+It’s hard, right?
+Ancient Athens is a city full of history, culture, and adventure that deserves to be explored – it’s worth visiting for many days.

 We hope our guide has helped you plan the perfect trip for your needs, whether that’s a week or just 24 hours in Athens.
-Whatever you choose, plenty of attractions are waiting for you in this beautiful Greek capital.
-Enjoy your time in Athens!
+Whatever you choose, there is never the right amount of time to visit Athens; there is just so much to see.